-Q train derailment caused by improper maintenance: MTA
+Q train derailment caused by improper maintenance resulting in ‘abnormal condition’ on car, MTA says - amNewYork

 The MTA’s subway system is a state-run agency led by Gov. Andrew Cuomo, but the governor has been attempting to shift some of that responsibility to Mayor Bill de Blasio in recent days, suggesting that the city needs to contribute more funding to improve the aging infrastructure.

-De Blasio fired back at Cuomo during a news conference on board a Brooklyn-bound F train, calling the governor's assertions "fiction" and reiterating that the MTA and the state are responsible for operating the subway.
+De Blasio fired back at Cuomo during a news conference on board a Brooklyn-bound F train Sunday, calling the governor’s assertions “fiction” and reiterating that the MTA and the state are responsible for operating the subway.